Costco sells $100 million in gold bars amid inflation fears

 Costco's gold rush is bringing in big bucks.

 The membership-based wholesale retailer sold an eye-popping $100 million in one-ounce gold bars last quarter, Costco CFO Richard Galanti said Thursday in an earnings call.
-Amid persistent inflation, consumers are snapping up the gold which previously sold out within hours.
+Amid persistent inflation, consumers snapped up the gold which sold out within hours.

 The bars, which are currently out of stock, cost between $1,950 and $1,980 this fall.
 The spot price for gold was more than $2,000 an ounce as of Monday.